 - 10. In the Triggering Port field, enter the number of the outbound traffic port that will open the inbound ports. - 11.
-In the Connection Type, Starting Port, and Ending Port fields. - 12.
+In the Connection Type, Starting Port, and Ending Port fields, enter the inbound connection port information. - 12.
 Click the Apply button.

-The service is now in the Portmap table.
-You must enable port triggering before the router uses port triggering.
-See Enable Port Triggering on page 153.
+The service is added.
+You must enable port triggering before the router uses port triggering for the service that you added.
+See Enable Port Triggering on page 165.